Meet Dr. Richard Hark, synthetic organic chemist, conservation scientist and LIBS enthusiast

 Hark has contributed to important improvements, such as a software fix that prevents overheating of the laser in the SciAps LIBS units and an enhancement to how data is exported on the SciAps XRF.

 Hark worked with LIBS while the technology matured

 In the beginning, SciAps Z-500 analyzer was limited in that it only went up to 675 nanometers, which was great for a handheld, but missed the important lines for potassium, which is a significant element when identifying minerals and analyzing rocks.
 The existing laboratory system went well beyond that.
 So, Hark used the original SciAps Z-500 to focus on qualitative work, like identifying the geographic sources of minerals using the concept of a geochemical fingerprint.
 “The Z-500 was actually quite successful at distinguishing country of origin in many early projects,” Hark says.

 Over time, quantitative analysis, like measuring carbon in steel, has become one of the strongest applications for the SciAps LIBS.

 “Now the handheld LIBS systems, of which the SciAps unit was the first, are comparable to lab systems for a variety of applications,” says Hark.
-He’s used LIBS to analyze seemingly everything under the sun, from hazardous materials encountered by first responders to historic silver coins, seashells, and even pottery sherds at America’s Jamestown historic site.
+He’s used LIBS to analyze seemingly everything under the sun, from hazardous materials encountered by first responders to historic silver coins, seashells, and even pottery sherds at Jamestown historic site in Virginia.